Updated 4th January 2023

-In any case, Rosana Tejada always advises to choose scenario 1, since filing the declaration after the deadline but before the Treasury sends us the request, carries surcharges (between 5% and 20%) and no penalties (between 50% and 150%), which means that you can save money and unnecessary troubles.
+In any case, Rosana Tejada always advises to choose scenario 1, since filing the declaration after the deadline but before the Treasury sends us the request, carries surcharges (between 1% and 15% plus interest) and no penalties (between 50% and 150%), which means that you can save money and unnecessary troubles.
 Keep in mind that there are information exchange agreements between different countries and that the Spanish Tax Treasury can obtain almost automatically both economic data and the origin of income obtained outside of Spain.

 In the same way, we advise our readers that, to avoid sanctions with the Treasury that in many cases can be very high, if you do not know if you are obliged or not to file your income statement in Spain, contact a tax adviser so they can advise you correctly of all the tax implications that come with being a tax resident in Spain.

 When obtaining income from abroad, we would like to highlight that some of the tax implications related to residency may be from Model 720 Declaration on Goods and Rights located abroad – you can read more about this matter in the following article, Spanish tax form 720 assets declaration model.